 Clinical examination, accurate history, and relevant investigations will yield the correct diagnosis.

 Successful embolization of a fistula results in thrombosis of the cavernous sinus over time although it can take weeks to months for closure to occur following radiosurgery.
 Symptoms including chemosis, proptosis, and cranial nerve deficits will resolve within hours to days.
-Recovery of vision may depend on several factors including the flow of the fistula, the timing of the intervention and evidence of ischemic injury of the optic nerve or retina.
-Recurrence of the CCF is rare, but patients can be followed up with a posttreatment angiogram to confirm complete obliteration of the fistula.
+Recovery of vision may depend on several factors including the flow of the fistula, the timing of the intervention, and evidence of ischemic injury of the optic nerve or retina.
+Recurrence of the CCF is rare, but patients can be followed up with a posttreatment angiogram to confirm the complete obliteration of the fistula.

 Since most CCFs are not life-threatening, prompt treatment is necessary to prevent permanent injury to the involved eye.
 Even with the spontaneous closure of a fistula, the patient may experience worsening symptoms as the cavernous sinus thromboses.
 Although complications related to endovascular embolization of CCFs are rare complications such as ophthalmoplegia, central retinal vein occlusion, ophthalmic artery occlusion, and cerebral infarction have been reported.
 Embolization through the SOV route may not be successful due to fragile or clotted veins which can cause complications such as vision loss.